 - Miles 0.0 – 4.3: The first section climbs gradually for just over four miles to Half Moon Meadow with partial views of Mt.
 Hoffman and the surrounding peaks (7,400ft to 8,800ft) along the way.
 There is plenty of shade on this section, so enjoy it!

 - You will come to a stream crossing and trail junction (White Wolf campground) at about two miles… head straight here to continue to Ten Lakes.

 - It is a good idea to do a short refuel at the meadow prior to heading up to the pass.
-Early in the season you cross Yosemite Creek which can contain some swift water, but don’t count on this being a reliable water source later in the summer.
+Early in the season, you cross Yosemite Creek which can contain some swift water but don’t count on this being a reliable water source later in the summer.

 - Miles 4.3 – 4.9: The second (and most difficult) section follows a steep grade for about a mile with convenient switchbacks as it climbs to Ten Lakes Pass (8,800ft to 9,600ft).
-There is an easy to follow side trail that forks left after the pass with superb views of the Ten Lakes Basin, the Sierra Crest and the Grand Canyon of the Tuolomne.
+There is an easy-to-follow side trail that forks left after the pass with superb views of the Ten Lakes Basin, the Sierra Crest, and the Grand Canyon of the Tuolomne.

-- This section is a reliable water source early in the season as there are a couple decent springs right off the trail before you leave the forest.
+- This section is a reliable water source early in the season as there are a couple of decent springs right off the trail before you leave the forest.

 - There is a trail junction with Grant Lakes at the pass which heads a mile down towards Grant Lakes.

-- Miles 4.9 – 6.3: The third (and easiest) section descends for about a half mile from Ten Lakes Pass to the Ten Lakes Basin and heads around the largest lakes within the basin.
+- Miles 4.9 – 6.3: The third (and easiest) section descends for about a half-mile from Ten Lakes Pass to the Ten Lakes Basin and heads around the largest lakes within the basin.